jeremymcrae/bgen/README.md

 This is a package for reading and writing [bgen files](https://www.well.ox.ac.uk/~gav/bgen_format).

 This package uses cython to wrap c++ code for parsing bgen files.
-It's fairly quick, it can parse genotypes from 500,000 individuals at ~300 variants per second within a single python process (~450 million probabilities per second with a 3GHz CPU).
-Decompressing the genotype probabilities can be the slow step, zlib decompression takes 80% of the total time, using zstd compressed genotypes is ~2X faster.
+It can parse genotypes from 500,000 individuals at ~800 variants per second within a single python process (~1.2 billion probabilities per second with a 3GHz CPU).

 This has been optimized for UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed 8-bit genotype probabilities, but the other bgen versions and